matthewjz-lyonsk6/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity as it breeds bugs and hinders maintenance.
 Write code that's easy to read, understand, and reason about, even if it means investing more time upfront.
 Remember, you write code once but read it many times over its lifetime."

 "Another pearl: 'Premature optimization is the root of all evil.' — Donald Knuth.
 Focus on making your code correct first, then optimize only where and when profiling indicates it's necessary.
 Don't let speculative performance enhancements lead to convoluted and hard-to-maintain code."

+# 2024-01-24
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+This quote encapsulates the essence of writing clean, maintainable code that's easy to understand and adapt.
+It reminds us that while solving complex problems, it's crucial to keep our solutions as simple as possible.
+Always strive for clarity and avoid unnecessary complexity.
+Writing code that is straightforward today can save hours of debugging and refactoring tomorrow."